lemocla/neon-hangman/README.md

       Each element in this section is recorded in the local storage for when the user next visit & play the game.

-      > - I want to see the timer so that I know how much time I’ve got left to win the game.
+      > - As a player playing the game, I want to see the timer so that I know how much time I’ve got left to win the game.
-      > - I want to see my score so that I feel rewarded when I am playing.
+      > - As a player playing the game, I want to see my score so that I feel rewarded when I am playing.
-      > - I want to see my leaderboard/statistics so that I can check my progress and achievements.
+      > - As a returning player, I want to see my leaderboard/statistics so that I can check my progress and achievements.

       ![game info](documentation/screenshots/game-info.png)